cballesterosvelasco/cballesterosvelasco.es/_posts/certs/2007-03-01-foundation-games.markdown

 - http://www.cs.helsinki.fi/u/tapasane/
 ---

-Cursillo «Foundations of digital Games» impartido por impartido por Tomi A. Pasanen.
+«Foundations of digital Games» workshop from Tomi A. Pasanen at UPV.